(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (83) All workers involved in the transport of PCB wastes should be fully informed of the hazards of PCBs and trained in the correct procedures required for the safe transport of these hazardous materials.
 PCB waste is classified according to the level of concentration present in the PCB containing material.

 (84) Waste management information is available on the Office of Sustainability web site for staff and students.
-Waste management responsibilities for contractors are covered in the compulsory UWS Online Induction course.
+Waste management responsibilities for contractors are covered in the compulsory University Online Induction course.

 (85) Contract cleaning staff transport blue paper recycling and red security bins to designated kerbside collection points and move them back to their original location.
 These bins are collected weekly (for collection schedule refer to the Office of Capital Works and Facilities Services page).